 Invented by Faen Zhang, Keith Golden, Amit Behal, Ben Hutchinson, Alexander Oliver Marks, Fei Wu, Yuan Gao

 A constraint in the set represents a path in the data graph shared by at least two of the entities in the set of entities.
-The instructions also cause the computer system to generate candidate collection definitions from combinations of the constraints, where each candidate collection definition identifies at least one constraint and no more than the quantity of constraints.
-The instructions also cause the computer system to determine an information gain for at least some of the candidate collection definitions, and store at least one candidate collection definition that has an information gain that meets a threshold as a candidate collection.
+The instructions also cause the computer system to generate candidate collection definitions from combinations of the constraints, where each candidate collection definition identifies at least one constraint and no more than the number of constraints.
+The instructions also cause the computer system to determine an information gain for at least some of the candidate collection definitions and store at least one candidate collection definition that has an information gain that meets a threshold as a candidate collection.

 Determining Collection Membership in a Data Graph

 Invented by Faen Zhang, Keith Golden, Amit, Behal, Ben Hutchinson, Alexander Oliver Marks, Jason Macnak

 An efficient system for evaluating collection membership in a large data graph.
 The system includes a data graph of nodes connected by edges and an index of constraints from collection definitions, a definition specifying at least one condition with at least one constraint, where a constraint has a constraint type and a constraint expression.
 Multiple conditions in the definition may be conjunctive.

 The system may also include instructions that, when executed by the at least one processor, cause the system to evaluate an edge for a node in the data graph against the index to determine conditions met by the edge and its associated neighborhood, repeat the evaluating for each edge associated with the node in the data graph, determine that conditions for a first collection are met, and generate an indication in the data graph that the node is a member of the first collection.

 The first of these patents focus on finding collections of entities and creating collections.
 The second one describes how members may be added to a collection.